aqumus/easygen/README.md

 1. Clone the repository
 2. Run `npm install`
-3. Run `npx nx dev:ui` (this will start the NextJS frontend)
+3. Run `npx nx dev ui` (this will start the NextJS frontend)
-4. Run `npx nx serve:server` (this will start the NestJS backend)
+4. Run `npx nx dev server` (this will start the NestJS backend)

 ### Build

-To build the project, run `npx nx build:server` (this will build the NestJS backend) and `npx nx build:ui` (this will build the NextJS frontend).
+To build the project, run `npx nx build server` (this will build the NestJS backend) and `npx nx build ui` (this will build the NextJS frontend).

 ### Run

-To run the project, run `npx nx serve:server` (this will start the NestJS backend) and `npx nx start:ui` (this will start the NextJS frontend).
+To run the project, run `npx nx serve server` (this will start the NestJS backend) and `npx nx start ui` (this will start the NextJS frontend).

 To see all available targets to run for a project, run:
 "npx nx show project <app-name>